bagley/wptool/README.md

 Only show the actual phrase being matched.
 Not the whole line:

     wpscan [quick|full] quiet

+wpscan uses strings to find bad files.
+By default it will load a default set when a scan is run, if none are already loaded.

+In short, the following methods are optional.

+Show a list of the scan strings that are currently loaded.

+	wpscan show-strings

+Optional method to set the strings back to the default list.
+Optionally specify devel or alpha to use the strings located in those branches.
+They might be new, or they might not.

+	wpscan default-strings [devel|alpha]

+You may also override the strings with your own set(s).

 Set any custom strings to this variable to be included in the scan.
-Separate each with a '\n':
+Use single quotes (') and separate each with a '\n':

-    $extra_strings='strings'
+  extra_strings='strings'

-    # for example:
+For example:

   # first set the extra strings to use:
   extra_strings='string1\nstring2\nstring3'
   # then run the scan.
-It will automatically add the strings
+It will automatically add the strings to the current list.
   wpscan full

+Load your own strings from the given address.
+See the scanstrings file for an example.
+Default strings are not be added if you do this first, as they are only loaded on a empty string list.
+So do this after loading the default strings if you want to use those.

+	wpscan add-strings [url]

+Clear out all scan strings.

+	wpscan clear-strings

 ---------